csobrien90/accordion-selector/README.md

 export const selectorData: Data = {categoryTitle, ...} // Include all categories
 ```
 Currently the component is set up to use four categories: pals, pronouns, flags, personalities.

-## To Do

-- Finish "Share your set" feature